Chapter 9 Leaving Home

 “Andrew told me how to get to Liz’s back house and explained it was empty but had a couple of jump seats.
 He said that since the President’s husband had just unexpectedly shown up, they were too busy to notice me sneaking onto the property.
 I was too scared to do anything but get to that house.”

 The door opened when I reached it, and I ran in.
-I saw the jump seats in the living room, and Andrew told me to get in.
+I saw the jump seats in the living room, and Andrew told me to get into one.
 I was barely buckled in when we took off.
 That was a rough ride!”

 “Hagor?” said Truckee’s Governor from the Forest biome asked.